 The setup program installs all samples in Code Examples subdirectories.
 Most Code Examples applications use a sample SQL Anywhere® database called EAS Demo DB.
-On Windows XP and 2003, the Code Examples subdirectories and EAS Demo DB databases are installed in the C:\Documents and Settings\All Users\Documents\Sybase\PowerBuilder 11.5 directory.
-On Windows Vista and 2008, they are installed in the C:\Users\Public\Documents\Sybase\PowerBuilder 11.5 directory.
+The Code Examples subdirectories and EAS Demo DB databases are installed in the C:\Documents and Settings\All Users\Documents\Sybase\PowerBuilder 12.0 directory on Windows XP and 2003, in the C:\Users\Public\Documents\Sybase\PowerBuilder 12.0 directory, on Windows Vista and 2008, and in the C:\Users\Public\Public Documents\Sybase\PowerBuilder 12.0 directory on Windows 7.

-If you cannot find the Code Examples directory or the EASDEMO115.DB file, the sample applications and the database may not have been installed.
+If you cannot find the Code Examples directory or the EASDEMO120.DB file, the sample applications and the database may not have been installed.